voidauth/voidauth/README.md

 ### Why Choose VoidAuth?

 - Simplicity.
-An intuitive web interface makes user sign-in and domain management a breeze.
+An intuitive web interface for end-users and administrators.
 - Flexibility.
 Easily customize your login page with your own logo, app title, and theme colors.
 - Modern Authentication.
-Support for cutting-edge authentication methods like passkeys.
+Support for cutting-edge authentication methods like passkeys, password complexity rules.
 - Self-Hosted.
 Take complete control of your authentication.

 ## Getting Started

-Getting started with VoidAuth is straightforward.
-With just a few lines of Docker Compose you can have a powerful SSO solution up and running.
+Getting started with VoidAuth is straightforward, with just a few lines of Docker Compose you can have it up and running.
 ``` yaml
 services:
   # ---------------------------------